Newhaven Marine railway station: Closure

 In May 2018, it was announced that the station was being considered for a legal closure as part of plans to improve freight connectivity in the area.
 On 15 January 2020, the Department for Transport (DfT) opened a formal public consultation to close the station, citing this reason.
 It further stated the work required to rebuild and repair the station to modern standards, including closed-circuit television, information points and toilets, would cost over £600,000 and provide no perceivable benefit for the community.
 As the station site was only accessible via Newhaven Harbour station and the route between the two passed no residential properties, Network Rail suggested reopening it would provide no travel improvements for anyone.
 A saving of an estimated £1.9 million was quoted.
 The closure was advertised on posters and digital signs at Victoria.

 The consultation ended on 19 April.
 It attracted 27 responses with only 4 opposing the decision to close the station.
-Two of these opposed the closure on the basis that it may negatively impact local rail services; the other two raised concerns over the closure of any railway station on environmental grounds.
+Two of these opposed the closure on the basis that it may negatively affect local rail services; the other two raised concerns over the closure of any railway station on environmental grounds.
 With very little opposition to closure, the DfT announced their proposal to do so on 24 June.
 The DfT's decision was submitted to the Office of Rail and Road for ratification, and after approving the DfT's decision, the station was formally closed on 22 October.
 Former parliamentary under-secretary of state for the DfT and local member of parliament for Lewes, Norman Baker, said the 14-year delay to formally close the station was "a joke", sarcastically suggesting that Network Rail could re-open it as "Newhaven Rubble".

-Following closure, the site of Newhaven Marine was redeveloped to accommodate a siding and turnback for passenger trains, as well as the reception siding for a new freight facility.
-Further south, the track extends into Newhaven East Quay, to a marine-dredged aggregates handling plant.
-Aggregates and sand imported from ships are carried by conveyor and loaded onto freight trains towards London.
-The first aggregates train was operated by DB Cargo UK and ran on 18 June 2020.
+Following closure, the site of Newhaven Marine was redeveloped to connect the reception siding to the existing berthing siding and turnback for passenger trains.
+Further south, the track extends into Newhaven East Quay, which handled aggregates operated by DB Cargo UK.
+Freight services began on 18 June 2020.